top of page

 Credit: NASA, ESA, STScI

-Ketamine-Assisted Psychotherapy (KAP) is a highly adaptable therapy that uses ketamine to facilitate deep healing, emotional processing, and personal transformation.
-The experience varies greatly depending on the dose range used — and choosing the right range is a key part of treatment planning.
+Ketamine-Assisted Psychotherapy (KAP) is a highly adaptable therapy.
+It uses ketamine to facilitate deep healing, emotional processing, and personal transformation.
+The experience varies greatly depending on the dose range used.
+Choosing the right range is a key part of treatment planning.

 Dr. Eli Kolp outlined four distinct subjective dose ranges: